aarav-12/aarav_btech-10785-22/README.md

 Final Note

-This project intentionally balances scope and correctness.
+This project was implemented end-to-end by me as part of a time-bound assignment.
-The focus is on building a reliable, readable system that demonstrates sound backend design and authentication practices.
+AI tools were used for guidance and debugging, but the final code structure, logic, and design decisions reflect my own implementation and understanding of backend systems and authentication flows.